-In today’s tough employment market, job search tools are integral.
-Although important before the exodus of traditional workers to a virtual forum, using social media to facilitate a job search has gained even more significance since the COVID-19 pandemic.
+In today’s tough employment market, job search tools are essential.
+Although important before, using social media to facilitate a job search has gained even more significance since the COVID-19 pandemic.
 In the era of social distancing and remote work, these platforms offer a practical way to search for a job.
-While most social media platforms offer job posting and search services for members, the undisputed champ is LinkedIn.
-Find out how to leverage LinkedIn to improve your remote job search.
+While most social media platforms offer job posting and search services, the undisputed champ in this area is LinkedIn.
+Find out how to leverage a LinkedIn profile for jobseekers.

 LinkedIn has shown remarkable staying power in a dynamic industry.
 Since its inception in 2002, LinkedIn has grown in membership and influence.
-Today, the site boasts a community of over 690 million users and 50+ million companies in over 200 countries.
-But, it’s not just the size of the community that makes LinkedIn an effective job search tool, it’s the number of recruiters using the tool.
+Today, the site boasts a community of over 738 million users and 55+ million companies in over 200 countries.
+But it’s not just the size of the community that makes LinkedIn an effective job search tool, it’s the number of recruiters using the tool.
 Over 95% of recruiters and headhunters regularly use the platform to search for and connect with qualified talent.

-In addition, with 20+ million positions currently posted, LinkedIn has gained credibility as an efficient way to find a job, research interesting companies, and find job search information.
-LinkedIn statistics report that over 75% of people who recently changed jobs used LinkedIn to inform their job search.
+With 20+ million positions currently posted, LinkedIn has gained universal credibility as an efficient way to find a job, research interesting companies, and find job search information.
+In fact, LinkedIn statistics report that 75% of people who recently changed jobs used LinkedIn to inform their job search.
 As added bonuses, they also report that jobs obtained via LinkedIn tend to be higher-paying, and employees hired using the website are 40% less likely to leave the company within the first six months.

 DO Make Your Profile as Complete as Possible